Stress Testing - Definition

-Stress testing refers to a computerized process of testing the ability of investment portfolios or corporations to maintain a level of efficiency in unfavorable future financial situations.
-Corporations carry out stress testing so as to know how strong they will be and how reliable their investment portfolios will be during extreme financial conditions.
+Stress testing refers to a computerized process of testing the ability of companies (primarily financial institutions) and investment portfolios to maintain a level of efficiency in unfavorable future financial or economic situations.
+Corporations carry out stress testing so as to know how strong they will be and how reliable their performance or investment portfolios will be during extreme financial conditions.

 Regulatory Stress Testing